jdossgollin/F21-CEVE101/covid-19.md

 1. Empathize with your classmates and instructors.
 1. Include your classmates who aren't able to join us in person.
 Use tools like Zoom, Google Drive, and Slack to organize team projects.

-Here's what I'm doing to balance learning and safety:
+## What I'm Doing

+It's my job to help this class navigate this pandemic.

 1. If you need an extension or other resources, reach out.
 I'm here to help, but I can't help if you don't tell me how.
 1. Attendance is strongly encouraged, but is not mandatory.
 All course materials are (or can be made) available online, including lectures and discussion.
 If you can't come to class, you won't fall behind.